nishantbalaji/nishantbalaji/README.md

   - 🏠 [NOMΛD (acquired by WISH STR Enterprises)](https://visitnomad.com/), a prop-tech SaaS startup disrupting the homesharing industry, as a tech lead.
   - 💠 [ACM Dimensions](https://github.com/acmucsd), a conference aimed to exploring the various facets of technology, as both a developer and logistics lead.

-In my freetime, I like to take photos, do pottery, visit nature, build mechanical keyboards and hang out and explore new foods!
+In my freetime, I like to take [photos]([url](https://www.instagram.com/nish.flicks/)), do pottery, visit nature, build mechanical keyboards and hang out and explore new foods!

 [email](mailto:nishantb1130@gmail.com) • [website](http://nishantbalaji.com/) • [linkedin](https://www.linkedin.com/in/nishantbalaji/) • [devpost](https://devpost.com/nishantbalaji)
 <!--